Maryland Milestones celebrates the history, culture, and natural resources within the Anacostia Trails Heritage Area.

 The region also contains sites that document the nature of settlement patterns around Washington, D.C., and the rise of the African-American middle class.
 These include plantation and tobacco culture sites, Native American lifeways, a nationally known Depression-era planned “greentown,” streetcar suburb sites, and several examples of pattern book architecture from the 19th and 20th centuries.
 The history of these historic communities has grown with the Federal government only to be surpassed by the outer ring suburbs.
 But today, these communities are seeing a resurgence as new populations seek new and interesting places to live.
 As trails are built along riversides or in place of the trolley line, as roads are upgraded and new connections made, and as communities are revitalized with new opportunities, the region continues the history of settlement and growth.

-As part of the Maryland Milestones, the Heritage Area contains some of the most significant historic resources in the state, many of which are listed in the National Register of Historic Places, and four that have been designated as National Historic Landmarks: (see the County’s Illustrated Inventory of Historic Sites and Districts)
+As part of the Maryland Milestones, the Heritage Area contains some of the most significant historic resources in the state, many of which are listed in the National Register of Historic Places.

 - Montpelier Mansion in Laurel